civiform/civiform/.github/pull_request_template.md

 ## Release notes

-The title of the pull request will be used as the default release notes description.
-If more detail is needed to communicate to partners the scope of the PR's changes, use this release notes section.
+Remove this section if the title of the pull request can be used as the default release notes description.
+If more detail is needed to communicate to partners the scope of the PR's changes, use this release notes section (and remove this placeholder text).

 ### Checklist